 Summer Quarter planning meeting.
 With Magdalena Bull May 11, 2.30-3.30pm.
 Want to help plan the Spouse Program summer quarter?
 Want to teach a class at the I-center?
 Come discuss your ideas!
 Free.

 Career Development Workshops.
 With Jessica Li and Janet Ramirez.
 Every Tuesday, 10.30am-12.00pm.
 Starts Apr 7.
+PLEASE NOTE THAT THIS CLASS MEETS AT THE CDC.
 Come participate in 8 career development workshops.
 Topics will include job search strategies in the US, interview preparation, resume review, networking, and so much more!
 Participants are required to meet one-on-one with a career counselling intern outside of class for at least one session.
 Maximum number of participants is 15.
 These will be allocated on a first-come-first serve basis.
 Please email Jessica for questions and to secure a space firstname.lastname@example.org

 Life Changes & Transitions.
 With Anna Fernandez.
 Wed May 13, 5.30-7.30pm.
 This workshop offers support to help international families and spouses to adjust to their new life at Stanford.
 The workshop explores new roles, new identities, ways of thinking and stages of change.
 It helps to deal with losses and to welcome the new opportunities that new experiences can offer.
 Free.